-At Salto das Nuvens we lunched and admired the waterfall, at the Floresta Amazônica Hotel we camped in the parking lot, Coen recuperated from his dengue (read about it here) at the Pakaas Jungle Lodge, and the owners of BossHouse in São Paulo were good friends of ours before they opened Bed & Breakfast (in no time recommended by Tripadvisor, by the way) and on our second visit checked it out.
+At Salto das Nuvens we lunched and admired the waterfall, at the Floresta Amazônica Hotel we camped in the parking lot.
+Coen recuperated from his dengue (read about it here) at the Pakaas Jungle Lodge, and the owners of BossHouse in São Paulo are good friends of ours.

-During our last trip in northeast Brazil we have made some remarkable friends who happened to have guesthouses and who invited us to stay with them: Pousada Portal do Vento in Tatajuba (where we had our kitesurfing adventure, read about it here) and not far from there we stayed at two guesthouses with the name Pousada Vila Bela Vista.
+During our last trip in northeast Brazil, we have made some remarkable friends who happened to have guesthouses and who invited us to stay with them: Pousada Portal do Vento in Tatajuba (where we had our kitesurfing adventure, read about it here).
+Not far from there we stayed at two guesthouses with the name Pousada Vila Bela Vista.

 The Pakaas Jungle Lodge and the Floresta Amazônica Hotel are top destinations for bird watching in the Amazon rainforest.
 The Pantanal offers a wide range of accommodations, but few are located so deep in the wetlands as Fazenda 4 Cantos.

-Patricia and Marcio were among the first to start a pousada in the now-popular beach town of Jeri, and are scoring high on Tripadvisor.
-Lots of outdoor activities among which horseback riding in the dunes [read more here].
+Patricia and Marcio were among the first to start a pousada in the now-popular beach town of Jericoacoara, and are scoring high on Tripadvisor.

 This inviting cattle ranch has extensive tourist facilities with guided tours to rock paintings and the otherworldly collection of smooth boulders: ‘The Place of Many Stones’.